wraithgar/moonbeams/README.md

 Calculate the calendar day of a given day of the year and year.
 Returns an object with `year`, `month`, and `day` attributes.

+### meanSiderealTime `moonbeams.meanSiderealTime(jd)`

+Returns the mean sidereal Time at Greenwich for given julian day

 Find the decimal julian day that a given season starts in a given year.  `seasonIndex` is as follows

 - 0 - March Equinox